The CCL June Conference & Lobby Day

 We kindly ask that you love the schedule you receive.
 The process of coordinating the lobby day schedules is complex and changes have domino effects.
 Often there are more constituents than space available in Capitol Hill offices.
 Sometimes congressional staffers have requested a limit on the number of people attending the meeting.
 If for any reason you cannot attend a meeting, we ask that you notify the meeting leader, which can be found on your lobby schedule.

-Can I drop in to a Lobby Meeting?
+Can I drop in to a lobby meeting?

 No, please do not just drop in to a lobby meeting or join a team you aren’t assigned to.
-Consult your Regional Coordinator or for advice if you think it is imperative that you be in a certain meeting.
+Consult your State Coordinator or for advice if you think it is imperative that you be in a certain meeting.
 We put a lot of effort and advance planning into creating lobby teams, including making sure they aren’t too large and making sure everyone who is registered to lobby is part of a lobby team.
 Lobby day is not a drop-in event.
-Advance registration and our Climate Advocate Training are expected of everyone who wishes to participate in the lobby day.
+Advance registration and our Climate Advocate Lobby Training are expected of everyone who wishes to participate in the lobby day.

 How do I prepare for Lobby Day?